 “Dead Orchard” submission, leg locks, and other techniques are among the most well-known of Orchard’s many submissions, which he has employed in some of the world’s most prestigious no-gi BJJ contests.

-The jiu-jitsu academy plays a critical part in training great jiu-jitsu fighters by teaching them amazing techniques and helping them grow their self-confidence and mental state in order to achieve outstanding achievements.
+The jiu-jitsu academy plays a critical part in training great jiu-jitsu fighters by teaching them excellent techniques and helping them grow their self-confidence and mental state to achieve outstanding achievements.

 Aside from that, the grappling industry is developing, and there are various grappling schools available to students.
 Brazillian Jiu-Jitsu is now widely available and of high quality, and it can be found practically anywhere, which is a testament to its popularity.

-Regardless of the fact that there are various outstanding Brazilian Jiu-Jitsu gyms to pick from all around the world.
-If you look over the entire guide above, you will be able to identify an excellent BJJ martial arts academy near you that will ensure you obtain fantastic results.
+Although there are various outstanding Brazilian Jiu-Jitsu gyms to pick from worldwide, if you look over the entire guide above, you will be able to identify an excellent BJJ martial arts academy near you that will ensure you obtain fantastic results.

 Are there any more exceptional Brazilian jiu-jitsu schools that should be included on this list? or are there more things we’re overlooking?
 Could you please let us know if this is the case?

-Please tell us about your jiu-jitsu training experience at your preferred Brazilian Jiu-jitsu academy in the comments box below.
+In the comments box below, please tell us about your jiu-jitsu training experience at your preferred Brazilian Jiu-jitsu academy.

 - How to Rubber Guard in Jiu-Jitsu and MMA